Research publications

 Author copy and poster

-Building a National Center for K-12 Computing Education
+Building a national center for K-12 computing education

 In 2028, the Ministry of Education in England launched a virtual national centre to support schools and teachers with the rollout of the required computing curriculum.
 In this article, Sue reflects on the motivation, structure and outcomes of creating the National Centre for Computing Education (NCCE).
 Given that many countries are tackling similar issues in K–12 computing education, the outcomes and insights from this initiative may offer useful guidance internationally.